olywoolsey/Notes/Networks/Network Security.md

 - Commercial entities buy a certificate from a certification authority.
 	-  e.g. VeriSign for SSL (Secure Sockets Layer)
 	- [Java Networks](Java%20Networks.md) use X.509 certificates

+## Java Security
+Java provides the following packages for secure communication:
+Java Secure Socket Extension (JSSE):
+- javax.net.*
+- Includes Secure Sockets Layer (SSL) as javax.net.ssl.*
+- Also includes the more recent Transport Layer Security (TLS).
+These protocols lie inbetween the Application and Transport layers.
+Technically breaks the 5-layer TCP/IP protocol (although not the 7-layer OSI protocol; see Lecture 2)
+#### SSLSocket Class